allister-grange/missinglink/README.md

 ## Tech

-### Front End

-The front end is written with React using the [NextJS](https://nextjs.org/) framework, I absolutely love it.
-It's hosted up in Vercel as it's integrated and much easier than me spinning anything myself.
+The front-end is built with React using the NextJS framework and it's hosted on Vercel.

-I didn't use any component libraries or anything, for something as small as this site I prefer to personally style the site to keep my css sharp.

-### Backend

-The back end is written in C# in dotnet core.
-It's hosted in an EC2 instance in AWS, with Nginx in front.
-The database is Postgres.
-It's all packed into one little micro EC2 haha.
-I don't plan on open-sourcing the backend but can if anyone expresses interest.
+The back-end is built in C# using .Net Core and Postgres for the database, hosted on an EC2 instance in AWS, with Nginx in front.

-It's a pretty simple backend, just the one controller.
-In saying that, to pull together the info that I need for the front end from MetLink's API, I have to make 6 calls I believe, it's pretty convoluted.
+## Challenges

+There's quite a few days when the backend wasn't recording data, this was due to the MetLink API being down during COVID lockdowns, or just plain broken.
+They obviously use an untyped language on their backed as a few times they had strings in number fields returned in their API which occasionaly took down the C# backend in the early days, this is now handled more gracefully on my end of the API.